Accessibility and Disability Resources

 Accessibility and Disability Resources coordinates a number of direct services for undergraduate and graduate/professional students with disabilities or accessibility challenges.
 Accommodations are individualized based on a documented disability and the functional limitations of each student.

-All Accessibility and Disability Resources accomodations will remain in place as students complete their classes online.
-To learn more about virtual accomodations and to access tutorials to help you succeed in the virtual environment, visit our online resource guide.
+All Accessibility and Disability Resources accommodations will remain in place as students complete their classes online.
+To learn more about virtual accommodations and to access tutorials to help you succeed in the virtual environment, visit our online resource guide.

 Steps for Requesting Accommodations

 Download and complete the Request for Accommodations Form (PDF).
 Make sure to complete every section; incomplete applications will not be reviewed.

 Along with your application, provide verification of a disability from a professional medical or mental health provider (disability documentation guidelines).
 Application and documentation may be submitted in person or emailed to email@example.com.
 You will receive an email if your documentation is insufficient so that you can resubmit appropriately.

 Once your application and documentation is complete, you will be contacted within 3-5 business days to attend an intake meeting.
 Nontraditional students and those at regional campuses may schedule a phone or video conference meeting.